-The Deuterium atom (D) can slower the rate at which the body metabolizes drugs.
+The Deuterium atom (D) can slow the rate at which the body metabolizes drugs.
 It is found naturally in the human body and is safe for use as a component of therapeutic drugs.
 Since deuterium and protium have very similar chemical properties, deuterium can substitute for protium in the manufacture of certain drugs.

 A wide shot of a pharmaceutical conference that Clearsynth attended to showcase their bulk heavy water supply capabilities.

 Thus, deuterium does not materially alter the drug’s therapeutic benefit criteria.
-Metabolic studies have shown that deuterium containing drugs or deuterated drugs generally retain full potency and effectiveness, but the slower metabolism of deuterium containing drugs, often allows scope for longer effective benefit, smaller or less frequent dosages and fewer side effects of the drug.
+Metabolic studies have shown that deuterium-containing drugs or deuterated drugs generally retain full potency and effectiveness, but the slower metabolism of deuterium-containing drugs often allows scope for longer effective benefit, smaller or less frequent dosages and fewer side effects of the drug.
 How does deuterium slow the metabolism rate of a drug?
 Deuterium forms a stronger chemical bond within the drug molecule than does protium.
 Since drug metabolism often involves the breaking of such C-H chemical bonds, a stronger bond C-D means slower drug metabolism.

 D2O is used to create many compounds labeled with deuterium including deuterated intermediates for pharmaceuticals.